saltyorg/docs/docs/saltbox/install/install.md

 ## Reboot

-You're now ready to go through the basic setup for the apps.
-After rebooting!
+After rebooting, you're now ready to go through the basic setup for the apps!

 ## App Setup